Marthym/baywatch/README.md

 | BAYWATCH_TOKEN_VALIDITY        | The time the JWToken is valid                           | X        | 1h            |

 ### Docker compose

 A [docker-compose.yaml](docker-compose.yml) file provides an example of a complete Baywatch server configuration, with ImgProxy for image minification and a grafana stack for observability.
 Please note, however, that this is an example file, not a production configuration.
 It will be necessary to secure the installation more reliably for production.

 ## Contribute

-### Application structure

 Baywatch is based on Springboot 3 and uses the Webflux model.
 Spring serves both the frontend and backend, but it is advisable to place them behind a proxy for caching purposes.

-#### sandside
+In order to compile and run the Baywatch code, it is necessary to have installed versions later than or equal to **Java 17**, **Node 18** and **Maven 3**.

+### Sandside

 Sandside is the backend of Baywatch.
 Developed according to the hexagonal architecture, the module is divided into business components:

 * **admin**: Baywatch's administration domain